- Fastest Growing Occupations, Bureau of Labor Statistics Occupational Outlook Handbook, December 2015. https://www.bls.gov/ooh/fastest-growing.htm

 If you're looking for a promising career that can really have an impact, health care should make your short list.
 Here are 10 reasons to consider a health care career:

 Aging baby boomers boost demand for health care.
-In fact, according to a 2014 report by the Bureau of Labor Statistics (BLS), ten of the top 20 fastest growing careers through 2022 are in health care, including: personal care aides, home health aides, diagnostic medical sonographers, occupational therapy assistants, physical therapist assistants, physical therapist aides, skincare specialists, physicians assistants, occupational therapy aides and physical therapists.
+In fact, according to a 2015 report by the Bureau of Labor Statistics (BLS), nine of the top 20 fastest growing careers through 2024 are in health care, including: personal care aides, home health aides, diagnostic medical sonographers, occupational therapy assistants, physical therapist assistants, nurse practitioners, physician assistants and occupational therapy aides.

 2. Health care careers can pay well.

-An article in Business Insider shows that of the 25 highest-paying jobs in the U.S. in 2013, 15 of these were in the medical field.
-Of course, this can mean lots of education, but just keep in mind that potential pay: anesthesiologists were at the top of the list, for example, earning a mean annual salary of $235,070 in 2013, according to Business Insider.
+An article in Business Insider shows that of the 25 highest-paying jobs in the U.S. in 2017, six of these were in the medical field.
+Of course, this can mean lots of education, but just keep potential pay in mind: physicians were at the top of the list, for example, earning a median base salary of $187,876 in 2017.

 3. You can train for many health care careers online.